Mottschi/RobotRacing/readme.md

 This game was developed within one week as my first project during the [Ironhack](https://www.ironhack.com/en) web development bootcamp.

+### Inspiration

+The idea of having a game with a robot being controlled by chosing from randomly selected inputs was inspired by [RoboRally](https://boardgamegeek.com/boardgame/18/roborally).

 ## How to play
 RobotRacing is a turn-based game.
 Every turn, you will roll a number of six-sided dice, which will each display any one of the following symbols: